Consiglio Nazionale dei Dottori Commercialisti e degli Esperti Contabili

 Status of Fulfillment by SMO

-The CNDCEC does not have any regulatory responsibility for establishing a quality assurance (QA) review system in Italy.
-Its members who are registered as statutory auditors (Revisori Legali) and conduct audits of Public Interest Entities (PIEs) are subject to QA reviews by the Commissione Nazionale per le Società e la Borsa (CONSOB), and those conducting audits of non-PIEs subject to QA reviews by the Ministry of Economy and Finance (MEF).
+The CNDCEC has no regulatory responsibility for establishing a quality assurance (QA) review system in Italy.
+Any of its members who are registered as statutory auditors (Revisori Legali) and conduct audits of Public Interest Entities (PIEs) are subject to QA reviews by the Commissione Nazionale per le Società e la Borsa (CONSOB), and those conducting audits of non-PIEs subject to QA reviews by the Ministry of Economy and Finance (MEF).

 The CNDCEC reports that CONSOB’s system is aligned with SMO 1 best practices.
-QA reviews by the MEF for audits of non-PIEs will be conducted according to the ministerial decree which is expected to be enacted but is no clear timeline for the final adoption of the QA system for non-PIEs.
+QA reviews by the MEF for audits of non-PIEs have not yet been undertaken but would be conducted according to the ministerial decree.

-The CNDCEC has been an active participant in the special advisory panel, which is tasked with the drafting of the decrees and regulations implementing the QA review system and relevant standards.
-The institute indicates that it promotes the SMO 1 requirements during the development process of the regulation and has offered to undertake the operation of the proposed QA review system for non-PIEs in support of the MEF.
+The CNDCEC has actively participated in the special advisory panel tasked with drafting the decrees and regulations implementing the QA review systems and relevant standards.
+The institute indicates that it promotes the SMO 1 requirements during these dialogues and has offered to operate the proposed QA review system for non-PIEs supporting the MEF.

-To support its members that are statutory auditors, the CNDCEC developed a sample of quality control manual for firms led by a sole practitioner, based on IFAC Guide for Quality Control for Small- and Medium-Sized Practices (Third edition), offers continuing professional development focused on QA reviews and ISQC 1, translated the IFAC SMP Committee’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities, Third Edition.
+To support its members that are statutory auditors, the CNDCEC: developed a sample quality control manual for firms led by a sole practitioner, based on IFAC Guide for Quality Control for Small- and Medium-Sized Practices (Third edition); offers continuing professional development focused on QA reviews and relevant standards (previously ISQC 1 and now ISQM 1); and translated the IFAC SMP Committee’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities, Third Edition.

-The CNDCEC is encouraged to provide updates on the progression of the adoption and implementation of the QA system for non-PIEs.
-In addition, as part of its continuous efforts, the CNDCEC encouraged to disseminate the upcoming IAASB proposed quality management standards and begin supporting members to understand the implementation changes.
+The CNDCEC is encouraged to provide updates on the progression of the adoption and implementation of the QA system for firms carrying out audits of non-PIEs as this is an important component of ensuring high-quality services and public confidence in the profession.

 Current Status: Sustain

-In Italy, the Ministry of Education, University, and Research is responsible for implementing initial professional development (IPD) requirements and the CNDCEC is responsible for adopting continuing professional development (CPD) requirements.
+In Italy, the Ministry of Education, University, and Research is responsible for implementing initial professional development (IPD) requirements, and the CNDCEC is responsible for adopting continuing professional development (CPD) requirements.
 Professional accountants—qualified as either Dottori Commercialista or Esperti Contabil—are subject to educational requirements, delivered by the universities, practical experience requirements, and passing state final examinations.
-Both are also subject to the CPD requirements of the CNDCEC, which as reported by CNDCEC are aligned with the revised IES.
-The CNDCEC reports that it regularly monitors and engages with the authorities to encourage the incorporation of the IES requirements.
+Both are also subject to the CPD requirements of the CNDCEC, which, as reported by the CNDCEC, are aligned with the revised IES.
+The CNDCEC reports that it regularly monitors and engages with the authorities to encourage the incorporation of the full scope of IES requirements.

-The CNDCEC cooperates with universities and its territorial chapters to promote bilateral agreements for the definition of specific educational content, that permit candidates to be exempt from certain sections of the state examination based on the knowledge gained during their practical experience internship.
-The CNDCEC has also signed a framework agreement with the Ministry of Education, University, and Research and the Ministry of Justice, which is to be used as a guideline for the territorial chapters and universities.
-The agreement establishes the exemption from one written examination and the possibility of starting the practical experience during the university studies.
+The CNDCEC cooperates with universities and its territorial chapters to promote bilateral agreements for defining specific educational content that permits candidates to be exempt from certain sections of the state examination based on the knowledge gained during their practical experience internship.
+The CNDCEC has also signed a framework agreement with the Ministry of Education, University, and Research and the Ministry of Justice, which will be used as a guideline for the territorial chapters and universities.
+The agreement establishes the exemption from one written examination and the possibility of starting the practical experience during university studies.

-Furthermore, the CNDCEC has established regional schools to provide special CPD courses, which emphasize a strong practical approach, in a selected number of professional matters that require high specialization.
+The CNDCEC has established regional schools to provide CPD courses that emphasize a solid practical approach in a selected number of professional matters requiring high specialization.

 Lastly, the institute has participated in the international standard-setting process by submitting comments from its experience and perspective.

-The CNDCEC has demonstrated that it has an ongoing process in place to maintain its level of fulfillment with the SMO 3 obligations and is committed to continuous improvement.
+The CNDCEC has demonstrated an ongoing process to maintain the fulfillment of its respective SMO 2 obligations and is committed to continuous improvement.

 Current Status: Sustain